 The ExpoDisc is not just for white balance, though.
 The precision calibration and uniformity of the ExpoDisc means that it can also be used to meter for an 18% incident exposure.

 To meter for an 18% exposure, stand at the subject's position and aim the camera back towards the intended shooting position.
-Use the camera's meter as seen through the viewfinder to adjust the aperture, shutter speed, or ISO until a proper exposure is indicated.
+Use the camera's meter as seen through the viewfinder to adjust the aperture, shutter speed, or ISO until a proper exposure is indicated by the viewfinder meter.
 It's also possible to make exposure adjustments based upon the position of the camera's histogram spike on an ExpoDisc test shot.
-Simply adjust the aperture, shutter speed, or ISO until the spike is centered.
+Simply adjust the camera's aperture, shutter speed, or ISO and reshoot the test shot until the histogram spike is centered.

 Quickly check your camera sensor for dust, or create a dust map to use later in image editing software.
 Attach the ExpoDisc to your camera lens, place the camera in Aperture Priority mode, then set the Aperture to f/16.
 Set the lens in manual focus mode, and set the zoom to 50mm or longer.
 Aim the camera towards the brightest available light source and click the camera's shutter to capture your dust reference image.
 Sensor dust can be easily identified as spots on the resulting gray image.

 The ExpoDisc can be used with any digital camera with a custom white balance capability, including all digital SLRs and most point & shoot cameras.
-The ExpoDisc works with all major camera brands, including: Canon, Nikon, Sony, Pentax, Olympus, Samsung, Lumix, and Leica.
+The ExpoDisc is compatible with all major camera brands, including: Canon, Nikon, Sony, Fuji, Pentax, Olympus, Samsung, Lumix, and Leica.

 Created by ExpoImaging, ExpoDisc Professional White Balance Filters are trusted by photographers everywhere to capture accurate color and to save time editing video and images.
 The original ExpoDisc Professional White Balance Filter and ExpoDisc 2.0 are protected by US Patent No. 7,719,606 B2.